BSF launches mobile app for young people affected by a brain injury

 Every 30 minutes a young person will acquire a brain injury as a result of an accident, illness, poisoning or brain tumour*.
 Brain injuries may have life-long impact on children and young people and their families.
 ABIs affect children both physically and cognitively however each brain injury is unique and therefore individuals will experience different practical and emotional needs.

-To help children and young people manage their ABI and their individual needs, My Brain and Me works as a mood diary and information resource.
+To help young people manage their ABI and their individual needs, My Brain and Me works as a mood diary and information resource.
 Users can keep in touch with how they’re feeling by logging their entries in the diary under the section ‘Mood’.
-The app also provides tips for children for when they are feeling down or anxious.
+The app also provides tips for young people for when they are feeling down or anxious.
 In the ‘Brain’ section, users will be able to learn about the different parts of the brain and how they affect day-to-day life.

 Users can also access the ‘Friends’ section where contacts and emergency phone numbers are saved.
-The app comes with saved numbers of charities and organisations that can help support children with ABI and users can add to the section by saving their own emergency contacts.
+The app comes with saved numbers of charities and organisations that can help support young people with ABI and users can add to the section by saving their own emergency contacts.